DSharpPlus/DSharpPlus/docs/articles/advanced_topics/generic_host.md

 adds a new `BotService` service, which is a class that you'll need to define next.

 Finally, it calls the `RunConsoleAsync()` method to start the host and begin running your service.
 That's it!
-With just a few lines of code, you can use the .NET Generic Host to run your application as a service.
+With just a few lines of code, you can use the.NET Generic Host to run your application as a service.

 ## Setting up your Service